-This is a 1968 Chevrolet Impala SS Sport Coupe with a desirable and powerful 427 under the hood.
-This year saw a change to the SS, rather than a separate series, in '68 the SS was once again returned to an optional equipment package and certainly wasn't quite as distinctive as it had been in previous years.
+This is a 1968 Chevrolet Impala SS convertible with a desirable and powerful 427 under the hood.
+It was the year that saw a change to the SS, rather than a separate series, in ’68 the SS was once again returned to an optional equipment package and certainly wasn’t quite as distinctive as it had been in previous years.

 Continuing with the tradition, Impala still had triple taillights on each side rather than a dual configuration found in the Biscayne and Bel Air.